dkStephanos/swift-classVSstruct-reading-swift-intro-000/README.md

 Does this code work?
 Why or why not?

+No, because balance was never initialized.

 ### Question 8

 Can you fix the `BankAccount` struct so it _does_ work?
+This could be remedied by adding an initializer that would set base values for owner and balance.

 ### Question 9